 The Supreme Court often recites the "plain meaning rule," that, if the language of the statute is clear, there is no need to look outside the statute to its legislative history in order to ascertain the statute's meaning.
-Twenty-five years ago it was axiomatic that this "rule" was honored more in the breach than in the observance.
-The trend in recent years, however, is for the Court to place more emphasis on statutory text and less emphasis on legislative history and other sources "extrinsic" to that text.
+It was once axiomatic that this "rule" was honored more in the breach than in the observance.
+However, the Court has begun to place more emphasis on statutory text and less emphasis on legislative history and other sources "extrinsic" to that text.
 More often than before, statutory text is the ending point as well as the starting point for interpretation.

 A cardinal rule of construction is that a statute should be read as a harmonious whole, with its various parts being interpreted within their broader statutory context in a manner that furthers statutory purposes.
-Justice Scalia, who has been in the vanguard of recent efforts to redirect statutory construction toward statutory text and away from legislative history, has aptly characterized this general approach.
+Justice Scalia, who has been in the vanguard of efforts to redirect statutory construction toward statutory text and away from legislative history, has aptly characterized this general approach.
 "Statutory construction . . . is a holistic endeavor.
 A provision that may seem ambiguous in isolation is often clarified by the remainder of the statutory scheme - because the same terminology is used elsewhere in a context that makes its meaning clear, or because only one of the permissible meanings produces a substantive effect that is compatible with the rest of the law."
 This was not a novel approach.
-In 1850 Chief Justice Taney described the same process: "In expounding a statute, we must not be guided by a single sentence or member of a sentence, but look to the
+In 1850 Chief Justice Taney described the same process: "In expounding a statute, we must not be guided by a single sentence or member of a sentence, but look to the provisions of

-3 It is because "Congress is free to change this Court's interpretation of its legislation," that the Court adheres more strictly to the doctrine of stare decisis in the area of statutory construction than in the area of constitutional interpretation, where amendment is much more difficult.
+4 It is because "Congress is free to change this Court's interpretation of its legislation," that the Court adheres more strictly to the doctrine of stare decisis in the area of statutory construction than in the area of constitutional interpretation, where amendment is much more difficult.
 Neal v.
 United States, 516 U.S. 284, 295 (1996) (quoting Illinois Brick Co. v.
 Illinois, 431 U.S. 720, 736 (1977)); Shepard v.
-United States, 125 S. Ct.
-1254, 1261 (2005).
+United States, 544 U.S. 13, 23 (2005).
 "Stare decisis is usually the wise policy [for statutes], because in most matters it is more important that the applicable rule of law be settled than that it be settled right."
 Burnet v.
 Coronado Oil & Gas Co., 285 U.S. 393, 406 (1932) (Justice Brandeis, dissenting).

-4 One scholar identified 187 override statutes from 1967 to 1990.
+5 One scholar identified 187 override statutes from 1967 to 1990.
 William N. Eskridge, Overriding Supreme Court Statutory Interpretation Decisions, 101 YALE L.J.
 331 (1991).

-5 See discussion of rule under "Legislative History," infra p.
+6 See discussion of rule under "Legislative History," infra p.
 39.

-6 United Savings Ass'n v.
-Timbers of Inwood Forest Associates, 484 U.S. 365, 371 (1988) (citations omitted) (opinion of Court).
+7 United Savings Ass'n v.
+Timbers of Inwood Forest Associates, 484 U.S. 365, 371 (1988) (citations omitted).

-provisions of the whole law, and to its object and policy."
+the whole law, and to its object and policy."
 Thus, the meaning of a specific statutory directive may be shaped, for example, by that statute's definitions of terms, by the statute's statement of findings and purposes, by the directive's relationship to other specific directives, by purposes inferred from those directives or from the statute as a whole, and by the statute's overall structure.
-Courts also look to the broader context of the body of law into which the enactment fits.
-8
+Courts also look to the broader context of the body of law into which the enactment fits.9